 Grades K-8 learn the tech behind toys at labs that teach coding, gadget creation, robot making, website development and more.

 Mad Science revels in hands-on classes in forensics, astronomy, magnetism, slimy stuff (chemistry) and other natural wonders.
+Offering interactive online classes.

 Montclair Learning Center

 Flexible and fun classes range from engineering and coding to 3-D design and Minecraft.
+Offering small in-person classes with CDC guidelines and virtual sessions.

 Steam Works Studio

 Ignite your child’s passion for learning with a curriculum of math and science for ages 4-18, plus weekend maker fun such as Flying Machines (aerodynamics) and 3-D printing/modeling (engineering).
+Offering online classes.

 —Jennifer Kantor is a lifestyle and parenting writer.
 She lives in Maplewood with her two kids.